Wonderful integrates with:

 ● Payment due dates

-Accounting software, like Xero or QuickBooks, saves this information for businesses.
-You can export as a batch payment file.
+Accounting software such as Xero or QuickBooks stores this information for businesses, allowing it to be exported as a batch payment file.

 Step 2: Create and upload a batch file

-After capturing all the payment data, the company creates a batch payment file in CSV format.
-This file serves as a structured document with various payment instructions, reducing the need for manual processing.
+Once all the payment information has been gathered, the organisation generates a batch payment file in CSV format.
+This file serves as a structured record containing multiple payment instructions, reducing the need for manual intervention.
+The CSV file is then uploaded to the bank or payment processing platform, such as Wonderful, where it is automatically verified before the batch payment is executed.

 Step 3: Processing and settlement